 - Yes, IHOP’s omelets contain wheat– and dairy-based pancake batter.
-Turns out, they’ve done this for years, but are only recently promoting it as…a benefit.
-(Gasp!)
+Turns out, they’ve done this for years, but are only recently promoting it as a benefit.

-- The addition of pancake batter to their omelets is noted at the top of the “Hearty Omelets” section of the IHOP menu (online and in-restaurant versions).
-It reads: “Made with a splash of our famous buttermilk and wheat pancake batter for extra fluffiness and served with three buttermilk pancakes or fresh fruit.“
+- The addition of pancake batter to their omelets is noted at the top of the menu: “Made with a splash of our famous buttermilk & wheat pancake batter.”

 - As a gluten-free alternative to their traditional omelets, we can have our omelet prepared with any of the following: pure egg whites, pasteurized Egg Beaters®, or “shell” eggs.
 Shell eggs is the term IHOP uses to make clear a dish is prepared with real eggs that are cracked just for that dish.